-For Companies in Northern Ireland:

-Skills-Based Training requires the young person to attend a Skills for Queen's course.
+For Companies in Northern Ireland: Skills-Based Training requires the young person to attend a Skills for King's Badge course.
 This is delivered centrally by BBNI and is the only course that satisfies this element in Northern Ireland.
+Go to https://boysbrigadeni.org/leader-info/programme/presidents-badges-and-kings-badge/ for details on these courses.